Workiva/over_react/README.md

 * OverReact DOM components return a new `DomProps` builder, which can be used to render them via our [fluent interface](#fluent-style-component-consumption) as shown in the examples above.
-  * `DomProps` has statically-typed getters and setters for all "ubiquitous" HTML attribute props.
+  * `DomProps` has statically-typed getters and setters for all HTML attribute props.
   * The `domProps()` function is also available to create a new typed Map or a typed view into an existing Map.
-Useful for manipulating DOM props and adding DOM props to components that don’t forward them directly, or to access a dom prop from a plain map in a lifecycle method as shown below.
+Useful for manipulating DOM props and adding DOM props to components that don’t forward them directly, or to access a DOM prop from a plain map in a lifecycle method as shown below.

     ```dart
     @override